-Investment Valuation and Income Recognition - The Plan's investments are stated at fair value.
+Investment Valuation and Income Recognition

+The Plan's investments are stated at fair value with the exception of fully benefit-responsive investment contracts.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 See below for discussion of Fair Value Measurements.

-While investment contracts held by a defined contribution plan are required to be reported at fair value, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts.
+Contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts.
 The contract value is the relevant measurement since it represents the amount that the participant would receive if they were to initiate permitted transactions under the terms of the Plan.
-The Statements of Net Assets Available for Benefits presents the fair value of the investment contract as well as the adjustment of the fully benefit-responsive investment contract from fair value to contract value.
-The Statement of Changes in Net Assets Available for Benefits is prepared on a contract value basis

 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date.
-Net appreciation includes the Plan's gains and losses on investments bought and sold, as well as held, during the year.
+Dividends are recorded on the exdividend date.
+Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold, as well as held, during the year.

-Notes Receivable from Participants - Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
+Notes Receivable from Participants

+Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Delinquent participant loans are reclassified as distributions based upon the terms of the Plan document.

-Fair Value Measurements - Accounting standards provide a framework for measuring investments at fair value.
+Fair Value Measurements

+Accounting standards provide a framework for measuring investments at fair value.
 The framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).